-This documentary will be screened in conjunction with the Museum's exhibition of Alfredo Jaar's work Muxima, which uses folk music to tell a contemporary narrative about the African country of Angola.
+Before the film, Ariel Plotek, Ph.D., Associate Curator of Modern Art will introduce will introduce the documentary together with Alfredo Jaar’s Muxima, a video installation which uses folk music to tell a contemporary narrative about the African country of Angola.
 Jaar has completed several projects throughout Africa including Nigeria and, most notably, Rwanda.

 Charcuterie and a Movie Package for Two

 Enjoy some nibbles and wine during the lecture and film.

 $50 members | $60 nonmembers

 Fruit + Fromage + Charcuterie Plate

 Rosemary Roasted Marcona Almonds / Bread & Cie Baguette

 Tickets for two to the First Friday Film